-Implementing Shareholder-Friendly Compensation Practices
+Shareholder-Minded Compensation Practices

 Our Compensation Committee recognizes its responsibility to oversee our compensation practices and plans.
 The Compensation Committee reviews and considers the views of institutional shareholders and proxy rating firms on corporate pay practices generally and in respect to the Company.
-In this regard, we reach out to key shareholders to solicit their views on executive compensation and as discussed below, considered the results on "say-on-pay" shareholder resolution at last year's annual meeting of shareholders.
-In order to maintain best practices for compensation, the Compensation Committee has implemented the following two policies this year:
+In this regard, we reach out to key shareholders to solicit their views on executive compensation and consider the results on annual "say-on-pay" voting.
+In order to maintain best practices for compensation, the Compensation Committee has implemented the following policies:

-- · Clawback Policy: The Board is empowered to require reimbursement of any annual incentive payment or long-term incentive payment to an executive officer where (1) the payment was predicated upon achieving certain financial results that were subsequently the subject of a substantial restatement of Company financial statements filed with the SEC, (2) the Board determines the executive engaged in misconduct that caused the need for the substantial restatement, and (3) a lower payment would have been made to the executive based upon the restated financial results.
-In such instance, the Company will, to the extent practicable, seek to recover from the individual executive the amount by which the individual executive's incentive payments for the relevant period exceeded the lower payment that would have been made based on the restated financial results. - · Hedging Policy: Our directors and executive officers are prohibited from trading in publicly traded options, put, calls or other derivative instruments related to FranklinCovey stock or debt.
-All other employees are discouraged from engaging in hedging transactions related to Company stock.
+- · Clawback Policy The Board is empowered to require reimbursement of any annual incentive payment or long-term incentive payment to an executive officer where: (1) the payment was predicated upon achieving certain financial results that were subsequently the subject of a substantial restatement of Company financial statements filed with the SEC; (2) the Board determines the executive engaged in misconduct that caused the need for the substantial restatement; and (3) a lower payment would have been made to the executive based upon the restated financial results.
+In such instance, the Company will, to the extent practicable, seek to recover from the individual executive the amount by which the individual executive's incentive payments for the relevant period exceeded the lower payment that would have been made based on the restated financial results. - · Hedging Policy Our directors and executive officers are prohibited from trading in publicly traded options, puts, calls or other derivative instruments related to Franklin Covey stock or debt.
+All other employees are discouraged from engaging in hedging transactions related to Company stock. - · No Repricing Without Shareholder Approval Our equity plans expressly prohibit option repricing without shareholder approval. - · No Excise Tax Gross-ups Excise tax gross-ups for our NEOs are prohibited. - · Stock Ownership Guidelines Our stock ownership guidelines require an ownership threshold of five times base salary for our CEO, three times base salary for our CFO and two times base salary for our other NEOs, with all NEOs expected to reach these applicable thresholds within five years.
+In addition, a Board policy requires that each director who is not an employee of the Company must maintain beneficial ownership of at least four times the Board cash retainer of the Company's common stock and/or fully vested restricted stock units at all times during his or her tenure on the Board.
+New directors have up to three years of service on the Board to meet this ownership requirement. - · No Significant Perquisites "Corporate perquisites" such as country club memberships or automobile allowances to our NEOs are not provided.